jlelong/LaTeX-Workshop-wiki/Intellisense.md

 - A set of standard LaTeX commands is provided in the file [`data/commands.json`](https://github.com/James-Yu/LaTeX-Workshop/blob/master/data/commands.json).
 You may overwrite some of these commands or add new ones by using the [`latex-workshop.intellisense.command.user`](#latex-workshopintellisensecommanduser) configuration variable.
 - The files of a LaTeX project are searched for any already used commands in the form `mycommand` followed by several `{}` groups.
 Then, a snippet is dynamically built for each of them and they are added to the command completion list.
 - When [`latex-workshop.intellisense.package.enabled`](#latex-workshopintellisensepackageenabled) is `true`, the command completion list is also populated with the commands provided by all the _standard_ packages used in the project (through `\usepackage`).
-The list of commands provided by every package is described [here](https://github.com/LaTeXing/LaTeX-cwl).
+The list of commands provided by every package is described [here](https://github.com/texstudio-org/texstudio/tree/master/completion).
 Note that homemade packages are ignored in this mechanism because they do not come with a `.cwl` file.
+- Moreover, when [`latex-workshop.intellisense.package.unusual`](#latex-workshopintellisensepackageunusual) is also `true`, the command completion list is further populated with the less used commands provided by all the _standard_ packages used in the project.
+The less used commands are marked with `*` classifier in `.cwl` files, see [here](https://texstudio-org.github.io/background.html#classification-format).
 - If you use personal macro files and want them to be taken into account by intellisense but store them in some `texmf` structure or dedicated directory.
 Just add the directory containing the file to [`latex-workshop.latex.texDirs`](Compile#latex-workshoplatextexdirs).
 The file must be loaded in the LaTeX project through the `\input` macro.
 - If you write your own package along with the corresponding `.cwl` file, you can use the Typescript script [parse-cwl.ts](https://github.com/James-Yu/LaTeX-Workshop/blob/master/dev/parse-cwl.ts).
 For details on how to run this script, please read https://github.com/James-Yu/LaTeX-Workshop/tree/master/dev#parse-cwlts .
 Place the generated `<mypackage>.json` file in a folder defined in [`latex-workshop.intellisense.package.dirs`](#latex-workshopintellisensepackagedirs).
 Note it only works when [`latex-workshop.intellisense.package.enabled`](#latex-workshopintellisensepackageenabled) is set to `true` and you have imported this package in LaTeX, i.e., `\usepackage{mypackage}`.
 - Many snippets use text hints of the form `${\d:some_tex}` for their argument.
 You may prefer to hide instead by setting[`latex-workshop.intellisense.argumentHint.enabled`](#latex-workshopintellisenseargumenthintenabled) to `false`.